Art & Place is an evening celebrating the beauty of visual art and the formative power of place.

-For all inquiries about purchasing a specific art piece, please contact the artists directly.
+For all inquiries about purchasing art, contact artists directly.

 -